DOI-ONRR/onrr.gov-site/.github/ISSUE_TEMPLATE/3_modify-contact-information.md

 ---
 name: 3.
 I want to modify contact information on onrr.gov
-about: This includes instructions for how to format your request, and a link to an example on our Wiki.
+about: Use this template for any modifications (update and additions) to contacts lists on onrr.gov
 title: ''
 labels: ''
 assignees: ''